aerospike/backup-go/cmd/asrestore/readme.md

   # By default, these errors are not ignored and asrestore terminates.
   ignore-record-error: false
   # Skip modifying records that already exist in the namespace.
-  uniq: false
+  unique: false
   # Fully replace records that already exist in the namespace.
   # This option still performs a generation check by default and needs to be combined with the -g option
   # if you do not want to perform a generation check.
-  # This option is mutually exclusive with --unique.
+  # This option is mutually exclusive with unique.
   replace: false
   # Don't check the generation of records that already exist in the namespace.
   no-generation: false